Official multilingualism: Burundi

 The official languages of Burundi are the local Kirundi language as well as the colonial French.

 Cameroon

 Cameroon is extremely diverse linguistically and uses English and French as official languages.

 Canada

-In Canada English and French have special legal status over other languages in Canada's courts, parliament and administration.
+In Canada, English and French have special legal status over other languages in Canada's courts, parliament and administration.
 At the provincial level, New Brunswick is the only official bilingual province, while Quebec is the only province where French is the sole official language, and the only officially monolingual province.
 The remaining provinces are predominantly English-speaking, but do not officially recognize English as the only official language.
-In practice, all provinces, including Quebec, offer some bilingual services and some education in both official languages up to the high school level.
+In practice, all provinces, including Quebec, offer some services in both official languages, including education (elementary and secondary in every province, and most provinces have at least one postsecondary institution or unit teaching in its minority language).
 English and French are official languages in all three territories (because they are federally administered).
 In addition, Inuktitut is also an official language in Nunavut, and nine aboriginal languages have official status in the Northwest Territories.